19 May 2022 is Outdoor Classroom Day

 - increase cooperation and self-awareness.

-The Restoration through the seasons poster (PDF, 1,671K) offers some guidance and ideas on what could be a priority for teaching outside throughout the school year.
+The restoration through the seasons resource offers some guidance and ideas on what could be a priority for teaching outside throughout the school year.